-The addition of an international airport at Bagdogra and a well-connected railway station has made it very accessible and the township's proximaty to it increase the breadth of Siliguri tourism prospects.
+The addition of an international airport at Bagdogra and a well-connected railway station has made it very accessible; the township's proximity to it increases the breadth of Siliguri tourism prospects.

-Siliguri, situated at the foothills of the majestic Himalayan ranges has also come to be known as an educational hub and students from the state and the country aspire to spend their formulative years in this east Indian paradise.
+Siliguri, situated at the foothills of the majestic Himalayan ranges, has also come to be known as an educational hub and students from the state and the country aspire to spend their formulative years in this eastern Indian paradise.

 Geographically, Siliguri is flanked by Nepal on one side and Bangladesh on the other.
-Siliguri corridor links India to its various North Eastern states.
+Siliguri links India to its various northeastern states.

 Siliguri includes various places of interest and importance.
-Some of these include The ISKON Temple, Mahananda Wildlife Sanctuary, Science City, Coronation Bridge, Salugara Monastery, Madhuban Park and Umrao Singh Boat Club,
+Some of these include The ISKCON Temple, Mahananda Wildlife Sanctuary, Science City, Coronation Bridge, Salugara Monastery, Madhuban Park and Umrao Singh Boat Club,

 Siliguri, like most of India, celebrates the major festivals like Diwali, Bhai Tika, Durga Puja, Kali Puja and Ganesh Puja.
-Baisaki mela makes for one of Siliguri’s oldest carnivals.
-The local population is fairly open minded and during the festive season many contemporary events like fashion shows and fetes are organized.
-Hast Shilp fete, the Book Fair and Lexpo Fair are few among the many events.
-The Kanchanjunga stadium is where most of the events are organized and is fairly centrally located.
+Baisakhi Mela makes for one of Siliguri’s oldest carnivals.
+The local population is fairly open-minded and during the festive season, many contemporary events, like fashion shows and fetes, are organized.
+Hast Shilp Fete, the book fair and Lexpo Fair are few amongst the many events.
+The Kanchenjunga Stadium is where most of the events are organised and is fairly centrally located.

-Siliguri’s local population is a happy go lucky lot and the township has recently seen mass migration from neighbouring states and countries.
-This has taken away from the city’s basic ethos a little, but nevertheless one can still amply enjoy the local culture.
+Siliguri’s local population is a happy-go-lucky lot and the township has recently seen mass migration from neighbouring states and countries.
+This has taken away from the city’s basic ethos a little, nevertheless, one can still amply enjoy the local culture.
 The food in Siliguri is definitely worth a try with many roadside joints serving delicious food.